JoeStrout/daily-miniscript/tasks/starMoire.md

 ![Screen shot](starMoire.png)

+(Note: when viewed inline above, it may be less than full size, which changes the Moiré pattern significantly.
+You might be able to see it properly by following [this link](starMoire.png).)

 This has 200 lines, evenly spaced around a circle 300 pixels in radius.
 The colors interpolate between yellow and blue six times around the circle.

 <details>